kanamesasaki/thermocraft/src/content/articles/floating-point-error.md

 ---
 title: "Tracking the Floating Point Error"
 description: "If rounding errors for floating point numbers are critical for your numerical calculation.
-What is the correct way to estimate and track the error?"
+What is the correct way to estimate and track the error?
+Looking into the definition in IEEE 754-2019 and basic methodology for the error estimation."
 pubDate: 2025-05-06
 updatedDate: 2025-05-06
 heroImage: ""